migouche/WuWa-Optimizer/README.md

 actual\_hit = enemy\_defence\_modifier \times enemy\_elemental\_reduction
 ```

-"e will assume monsters for Sol3 phase 8, in case they have different defence.
+We will assume monsters for Sol3 phase 8, in case they have different defence.
 The optimizer will optimize *actual_hit*, modifying all modifiers according to the characters and sets.

 ## Modifiers